CTE Practice Problems for Data Engineers

 Some interviewers ask you to write a query, then change the requirements.
 CTEs make modifications easy because each step is isolated.
 Changing one CTE does not break the others.

-Common CTE Mistakes
+Common CTE mistakes

-Referencing a CTE before it is defined
+Referencing a CTE before it's defined

 Forgetting the comma between CTEs